-In August, Mr Mohammed Khan from Gladstone Road, Watford attended St Albans Magistrates to appeal Three Rivers decision to refuse to grant him a private hire driver’s licence on the basis that he had failed to disclose his previous convictions and was not a fit and proper person to hold a Private Hire Driver’s Licence.
+In August, a driver from Gladstone Road, Watford attended St Albans Magistrates to appeal Three Rivers decision to refuse to grant him a private hire driver’s licence on the basis that he had failed to disclose his previous convictions and was not a fit and proper person to hold a Private Hire Driver’s Licence.

-The magistrates upheld the Council’s decision to refuse the licence and stated that ‘Mr Khan should have fully disclosed his pre-cons and did not find that the decision to refuse the licence was wrong’.
-The appeal was dismissed, and Mr Khan was ordered to pay £200 costs.
+The magistrates upheld the Council’s decision to refuse the licence and stated that ‘He should have fully disclosed his pre-cons and did not find that the decision to refuse the licence was wrong’.
+The appeal was dismissed, and he was ordered to pay £200 costs.

 Leader Member for Licencing, Cllr Steve Drury said: “We want the vehicles in our area to be road worthy and have the right licences for their trade.
 This enables us to deliver an excellent and safe service for all our residents.
 We want our officers to be vigilant and ensure standards are being met.”

 Dr Steven Halls, Chief Executive added: “We have given our compliance officers more powers to clamp down on illegal activity and take action against unsafe and unlicensed vehicles.
 We shall always take action against drivers breaking the rules.”